fdarling/line-arc-offset-demo/README.md

 * qt5-default
 * libcgal-dev
+* libocct-modeling-algorithms-dev
 * liboce-modeling-dev
 * libpolyclipping-dev
 * libboost-dev
 * libgeos++-dev

+NOTE: libocct is only available on newer Debian/Ubuntu distributions, so you'll either have to use liboce instead, or compile/install OCCT manually (see the instructions further down).

 ## Open CACADE Technology (OCCT) vs. Open CASCADE Community Edition (OCE)